Contextflo Blog

 How to connect Claude or ChatGPT to your company data (without regretting it)

 Connecting AI to your database takes ten minutes.
-Doing it for a team without security, trust, and maintenance problems is the real work.
+Doing it for a team without security, trust and maintenance problems is the real work.
 Here is the full picture.

-July 3, 20269 min readVivek Sah
+July 3, 202610 min readVivek Sah

 Your team already uses Claude or ChatGPT every day.
-Your company data sits in Postgres, Snowflake, or BigQuery.
-Connecting the two seems like it should be simple, and for one person, it is.
+Your company data sits in Postgres, Snowflake or BigQuery.
+Connecting the two seems like it should be simple, and for one person it is.

 Claude and ChatGPT securely connected to company databases through a governed access layer

-How does a direct MCP connection work?
+How a direct MCP connection works

 1. Create a read-only database user

-2. Install an MCP server (there are open-source ones for every major database)
+2. Install an MCP server — there are open-source ones for every major database

 3. Point your AI tool at it